mhenke/CFML-in-100-minutes/cfml100mins.markdown

 * When the *minutes* is 8, it goes like this: Is it *true* that 8 is less than 7?
 No. Next, is it *true* that 8 is equal to 7?
 No. Next, is it *true* that 8 is equal to 8?
 Yes, it is, so print out the line *It's boiling!*.

-Lastly, when total is 9, it goes:" Is it 'true' that 9 is less than 7?
+Lastly, when total is 9, it goes:" Is it "true" that 9 is less than 7?

-No. Next, is it 'true' that 9 is equal to 7?
-No. Next, is it 'true' that 9 is equal to 8?
-No. Since none of those are true, execute the 'else' and print the line 'Hot!
+No. Next, is it "true" that 9 is equal to 7?
+No. Next, is it "true" that 9 is equal to 8?
+No. Since none of those are true, execute the "else" and print the line "Hot!
 Hot!
-Hot!'.
+Hot!".

-An 'if' block has:
+An "if" block has:

--   One 'if' statement whose instructions are executed only if the statement is true
+*   One "if" statement whose instructions are executed only if the statement is true
--   Zero or more 'else if' statements whose instructions are executed only if the statement is true
+*   Zero or more "else if" statements whose instructions are executed only if the statement is true
--   Zero or one 'else' statement whose instructions are executed if no 'if' nor 'else if' statements were true
+*   Zero or one "else" statement whose instructions are executed if no "if" nor "else if" statements were true

-Only *one* section of the 'if' / 'else if' / 'else' structure can have its instructions run.
-If the 'if' is 'true', for instance, CFML will never look at the 'else if'.
+Only *one* section of the "if" / "else if" / "else" structure can have its instructions run.
+If the "if" is "true", for instance, CFML will never look at the "else if".
 Once one block executes, thats it.

 ### 9. 2.
 Looping

 Another time we use conditional statements is when we want to repeat a set of instructions.
-Try out this simple example by adding it to your 'PersonalChef.cfc' :
+Try out this simple example by adding it to your _PersonalChef.cfc_:

 #### Tag